 * Malakal is capital of oil-producing Upper Nile state

-* Government keeps negotiators at home as talks are delayed (Adds rebel comment)
+* Government keeps negotiators at home, talks delayed

 By Carl Odera

-JUBA, March 20 (Reuters) - South Sudanese rebels and government troops both said they controlled the capital of an oil-producing state on Thursday after days of fighting, as another attempt to resume peace talks in neighbouring Ethiopia fell through.
+JUBA, March 20 (Reuters) - South Sudan has driven rebels out of the capital of an oil-producing state, its government said on Thursday, in further fighting as another attempt to resume peace talks fell through.

-The latest clashes highlighted the lack of headway made in peace talks between the government and rebels after a ceasefire deal in January collapsed.
+The latest clashes highlighted the lack of headway made in peace talks between the government and rebels loyal to former vice president Riek Machar who have not commented on the status of Malakal.

-Negotiations were scheduled to resume on Thursday but the Juba government said it had not sent its delegation to Ethiopia because of a dispute over who should be represented.
+Negotiations were scheduled to resume on Thursday but the Juba government said it had not sent its delegation to neighbouring Ethiopia, which is hosting the talks, in a dispute over who should be represented.

 “Our negotiation team has not yet gone to Addis Ababa.
 Only the government and the rebels should sit at the negotiation table,” Ateny told reporters in South Sudan’s capital.